murilodepa/VHDL-CPU-Pipeline/README.md

 # VHDL-CPU-PIPELINE

-## Project of a cpu using pipiline in vhdl
+## Project of a cpu using pipeline in vhdl